 Avoid illicit drugs

 These steps may help to prevent miscarriage, too:

-- Check with your doctor before taking any medication, including over-the-counter drugs, during pregnancy.
+Check with your health care provider before taking any medication including over-the-counter drugs during pregnancy.

 You can also help ensure a healthy baby by finding out about and treating any health conditions you have before you try to conceive.
 If, for example, you know a previous miscarriage was due to an autoimmune response or a hormonal imbalance, seek treatment for this underlying condition.
 Once you become pregnant, get early, comprehensive prenatal care to improve your chances of a healthy pregnancy.